Mac Ross: Military service

 On March 7, 1942, only five cadets successfully graduated from the program, receiving their wings: 2nd Lt.
 Ross, Captain Benjamin O. Davis Jr., 2nd Lt.
 Charles DeBow, 2nd Lt.
 Lemuel R. Custis, and 2nd Lt.
 George S. Roberts.
-Known as Class 42-C-S, they were the first African-American U.S. Army Air Corps pilots.
+Known as Class 42-C-SE, they were the first African-American U.S. Army Air Corps pilots.

 On May 26, 1942, Ross was promoted to Squadron Commander of the 332nd Fighter Group's 100th Fighter Squadron, with Lt George Knox and SE-42-A classmate Charles DeBow serving as his adjutants.
 In July 1942, before embarking for combat, Ross was relieved as Squadron Commander and became the Group Operations Officer.
 The Operations Officer was considered one of the most important positions requiring experience.
 On March 27, 1943, his squadron transferred to Selfridge Field in Mt Clemens, Michigan.
 He commanded the squadron in additional extensive and intensive training at Selfridge and Oscoda Army Air Field.

 During World War II, Ross flew over 50 combat missions in the European Theater.
 While in theater, he was the main pilot of the Group's C-78 light transport aircraft.
 This assignment limited his combat experience.